-Estimated liability on property development is the estimate for additional project costs to be incurred for future developments.
+Estimated liability on property development is the estimate for additional project cost to be incurred for future development.

-Retentions payable pertains to the amount withheld by the Company on contractors' billings to be released after the guarantee period, usually one year after the completion of the project.
+Retentions payable pertains to the amount withheld by the Company on contractor's billings to be released after the guarantee period, usually one year after the completion of the project.
 The retention serves as a security from the contractor should there be defects in the project.